 - SLVWD completed its Water Master Plan and is beginning implementation.
 The Master Plan provides a quantification of the existing system, including pipelines, storage reservoirs, treatment plants, pump stations, wells, and surface water intakes.
 The Plan reflects damage suffered during the CZU fires and not repaired as of September, 2021. - The SLVWD has 8 pipeline and 6 water tank upgrade projects occurring in fiscal year 23/24.
 All project details are available on the SLVWD's website here.
-Constructability Study/Conceptual Design of replacement raw water piping (5-Mile and Peavine pipeline) is ongoing. - Replacement of Felton Heights tank is in design/land acquisition phase. - Design of improvements necessary for consolidation of Bracken Brae and Forest Springs is ongoing. - SLVWD customers continue to demonstrate commitment to ongoing conservation efforts, maintaining at least a 15-22% reduction in yearly water usage from 2013 consumption levels.
+Constructability Study/Conceptual Design of replacement raw water piping (5-Mile and Peavine pipeline) is ongoing. - Replacement of Felton Heights tank is in design/land acquisition phase - Design of improvements necessary for consolidation of Bracken Brae and Forest Springs is ongoing - SLVWD customers continue to demonstrate commitment to ongoing conservation efforts, maintaining at least a 15-22% reduction in yearly water usage from 2013 consumption levels.
 SLVWD's 2022/2023 target water use is 85 GPCD.
-The SLVWD's 23,700 population served meets the 85 GPCD target with an average 50 GPCD for 2022. - While the SLVWD continues to encourage customers to use water efficiently and implement voluntary water conservation, the Board of Directors in September 2023 downgraded the SLVWD to a Stage 1 water shortage designation. - SLVWD actively pursues incidents of water waste by investigating, recommending corrective action, and providing follow-up documentation of resolution.
-As of October 2023, ~33% of the meters have been upgraded.
-The new meters, combined with the Badger Eye on Water engagement portal, allow the customers to view hourly usage history, and set up leak detection alerts and high bill notifications. - In Fiscal Year 2022/2023 the SLVWD issued 74 rebates for grey water system, Energy Star rated washing machines, low-flow toilets, and weather-based irrigation controller installations.
+The SLVWD's 23,700 population served meets the 85 GPCD target with an average 50 GPCD for 2022. - While the SLVWD continues to encourage customers to use water efficiently and implement voluntary water conservation, the Board of Directors in September 2023 has downgraded the SLVWD to a Stage I water shortage designation. - SLVWD actively pursues incidents of water waste by investigating, recommending corrective action, and providing follow-up documentation of resolution.
+As of October 2023 about 33% of the meters have been upgraded.
+The new meters, combined with the Badger Eye on Water engagement portal allow the customers to view hourly usage history, setup leak detection alerts and high bill notifications. - In Fiscal Year 2022/2023 the SLVWD issued 74 rebates for grey water system, Energy Star rated washing machine, low-flow toilet, and weather-based irrigation controller installations.
 SLVWD conducts a variety of public education activities such as a dedicated Water Use Efficiency Page on its website, e-Newsletters, billing inserts, Instagram and Facebook postings. - SLVWD's General Manager Rick Rogers retired in November after 49 years with the district.
 See the press release for Rick's retirement here.

-The Scotts Valley Water District (SVWD)
+The Scotts Valley Water District

-- SVWD continued assisting City of Scotts Valley in assessing the condition of the Scotts Valley Tertiary Treatment Plant and finding a mutually advantageous solution for wastewater operations, which provides the source of recycled water used throughout the City. - SVWD utilized WaterSmart customer engagement portal for leak notification procedures and achieving continued reduction in the volume of water lost through leaks.
-Achieved 45% registration rate at WaterSmart in 2023. - SVWD continued Think Twice Water Use Efficiency 2022 Program in response to the Stage 1 Water Condition.
+- Continued assisting City of Scotts Valley in assessing the condition of the Scotts Valley Tertiary Treatment Plant and finding a mutually advantageous solution for wastewater operations. - Utilized WaterSmart customer engagement portal for leak notification procedures and achieving continued reduction in the volume of water lost through leaks.
+Achieved 45% registration rate at WaterSmart in 2023. - Continued Think Twice Water Use Efficiency 2022 Program in response to the Stage 1 Water Condition.
 Program activities included, 2x Turf Rebate, Pool Cover Rebate and Recycled Water Fill Station.

-• The SVWD is also working on rehabilitation of Bethany tank site, and modifications at Glenwood tank to prevent undermining of the tank foundation in reaction to a landslide that occurred below tank site during the winter storms of 2023.
+• The SVWD is also working on rehabilitation of Bethany tank site, and modifications at Glenwood Tank to prevent undermining of the tank foundation in reaction to a landslide that occurred below tank site during the winter storms of 2023.